Local and global scalar curvature rigidity of Einstein manifolds: Prescribing scalar curvatures

 so by \eqref{estimate-delay}, the regularity of $\mathring{k}^{(\infty)}_t$ is two orders higher than the argument of $Q$ in the left hand side.
 By bootstrapping, we see that $\trace^g k^{(\infty)}_t$ and $\mathring{k}^{(\infty)}_t$ are both smooth.

-This finishes the proof of Theorem \ref{thm-prescribe-scal}. \end{proof} \begin{rem} If $(M,g)$ is Ricci-flat and we drop the assumption of preserving the volume element, we can weaken the warped product assumption in Theorem \ref{thm-prescribe-scal}: In this case, we may not allow $(M,g)$ to be locally a pure product but it can be a Ricci-flat cone.
-The reason lies in extending the domain of definiton of $P=\delta^2$ from trace-free tensors to all tensors.
+This finishes the proof of Theorem \ref{thm-prescribe-scal}. \end{proof} \begin{rem} If $(M,g)$ is Ricci-flat and we drop the assumption of preserving the volume element, we can weaken the warped product assumption in Theorem \ref{thm-prescribe-scal}.
+In this case, we may not allow $(M,g)$ to be locally a pure product but it can be a Ricci-flat cone.
+The reason is the extension of the domain of definition of $P=\delta^2$ from trace-free symmetric two-tensors to all symmetric two-tensors.
 Then the formal adjoint $P^*$ of $P$ is the Hessian $\nabla^2$ and not its trace-free part $\mathring{\nabla}^2$ and the assumption $\mathrm{ker}(P^*)=\left\{0\right\}$ leads to weaker geometric conclusions. \end{rem}